Bg

 Continue these checks until 5:00 - 6:00 AM.
 At this time, it will be harder for your child to fall back to sleep on their own.
 Dr. Ferber advises getting your child up and starting your day while ensuring your child doesn’t fall back to sleep in another room.

 Make sure you have coffee on hand for the next morning.
 The first couple of nights tends to be long and exhausting.
 By the third or fourth night, there’s typically a lot of improvement.
 If sleep isn’t significantly improving after a week, you’ll want to reconsider the cause of your child’s sleep issues.
-Since that can be tricky, consider reaching out for expert guidance.
+Since that can be tricky, consider reaching out for .

-A Huckleberry word of warning: Turning the lights on and having breakfast before 6:00 AM can start an early waking cycle that can be tricky to break out from.
+Turning the lights on and having breakfast before 6:00 AM can start an early waking cycle that can be tricky to break out from.
 Consider waiting until at least 6:00 AM to start your day.
 Keeping lights off and delaying breakfast can preserve sleep mode and prevent early rising.

-The technique can also be modified, as needed, depending on where the child sleeps.
+• The technique can also be modified, as needed, depending on the child's sleep environment.
 If a child sleeps in a crib in their parent’s room, parents can speak to the child from their bed at the designated times, rather than leaving the room.
-For families who bed-share, parents can stay still and unresponsive until the interval time is up.

-Dr. Ferber recommends using the same strategy for day sleep.
-However, if a child is still awake and upset after 30 minutes, go ahead and end this nap period.
-According to Dr. Ferber, it’s OK, initially, for your child to fall asleep later in another room as long as they do so without the help of the association from which you’re trying to break.
+• According to Dr. Ferber, it’s OK, initially, for your child to fall asleep later in another room as long as they do so without the help of the association from which you’re trying to break.

-Day sleep should not be allowed to increase beyond the recommended amount, as doing so can interfere with nighttime sleep.
-Likewise, don’t allow naps to run so late that they interfere with bedtime.
+• Likewise, don’t allow naps to run so late that they interfere with bedtime.
 You can review our sample sleep schedules by the month of your child's age for further guidance on recommended amounts of sleep.

 Other techniques, like the ones we use at Huckleberry, include gentler methods.
 These gradual methods are designed to limit overtiredness and tears.